LiliaFramework/Lilia/docs/docs/meta/character.md

 **Description:**

 Subtracts the specified amount of money from the character.
+Internally this calls `giveMoney` with a negative value and logs the deduction.

 **Parameters:**